Sam: You wake up in a strange bed with a strange man, and your first guess is "party"?

 - Cave Story does this if you sleep in Chaco's bed the first time you enter her house.
 Mr. Traveler will awake to see Chaco in the bed and her lipstick in the player's inventory.

-- In Catherine, Victor is shocked enough to do a Jaw Drop when he finds himself in bed with a naked Catherine in the cutscene following Stage 2.
+- Vincent Brooks is shocked enough to do a Jaw Drop when he finds himself in bed with a naked Catherine in the cutscene following Stage 2.

-- Also the True Chaos ending, where Dumuzid is sleeping next to both Catherine and Vincent in Pajamas with sheep on them.
+- In the True Chaos ending, where Dumuzid is sleeping next to both Catherine and Vincent in Pajamas with sheep on them.

 - Boxer Hockey: Chuck gets one of these Much to his delight.